The journal of the School of Celtic Studies

 Celtica 28 (2016), edited by Professor Fergus Kelly, Professor Pádraig A. Breatnach and Professor Barry Lewis, will be published later this year.

 From Celtica 29 (2017) onwards it is hoped to make Celtica an annual journal which will appear regularly towards the end of each calendar year.

-Articles for submission to Celtica should be sent to email@example.com not later than the end of November each year for publication in the following year.
+Articles for submission to Celtica should be sent to firstname.lastname@example.org not later than the end of November each year for publication in the following year.
 All articles will be subject to peer-review.
-Contributors are requested to adhere to the guidelines for contributors.
+Contributors are requested to adhere to the Celtica guidelines for authors.

 Celtica offers green open access.
 The Board of the School of Celtic Studies has approved the following statement of policy:

 ‘A contribution to Celtica may on application be deposited in post print form in an institutional online research repository (green open access).
 Any author who wishes to do so should indicate this to the editors of Celtica at the time of submission.
 Celtica will normally allow the subsequent deposit of the final published version twelve months after the date of publication of the journal.’

 The current editors of Celtica are Professor Ruairí Ó hUiginn and Professor Barry Lewis.

 A full list of contents and recent past issues of Celtica are available in electronic form.
 Printed copies of Celtica can be purchased from our online bookshop.